 Perhaps some of our interest in these creatures is based on the fact that elephants and humans have a great deal in common:

-- Humans and elephants have evolved the largest and most complex brain of any land mammal and we become aware of the world around us through our brains.
-Our brains makes us resourceful, dynamic and adaptable
+- Humans and elephants have evolved the largest and most complex brain of any land mammal, and we become aware of the world around us through our brains.
+Our brains make us resourceful, dynamic, and adaptable.

-- These animals do remember things and have feelings more like us.
-They are defensive of their kind and they show great affection and love towards each another.
-Therefore, elephants signify parent care, companionship, loyalty and community.
+- These animals do remember things and have feelings, just like us.
+They are defensive of their kind, and they show great affection and love towards each other.
+Therefore, elephants signify parent care, companionship, loyalty, and community.

 Today elephants need us to stop cutting down their forests.

 They also need us to stop killing them for ivory.

 Elephants have a simple job to do in the forest: they maintain the entire ecosystem in good balance.

 Despite many efforts to halt the ivory trade, an African elephant population estimated at 1.3 million in 1979 has fallen to 400,000 today.